 In 2012, he received the Queen Elizabeth II Diamond Jubilee Medal for services to Canadian municipalities.

-Rish Malhotra is an accomplished leader with over 15 years of experience in international sales, business development, technology management and strategic business planning.
-Mr. Malhotra is currently the Vice-President of International Business at International Road Dynamics Inc. (IRD) and is responsible for managing IRD's international business involving the deployment and integration of intelligent transportation technologies in worldwide markets.
+Rish Malhotra is an accomplished business leader with 20 years of experience in the technology industry in operations, international business and technology management.
+Mr. Malhotra is currently the President & CEO of International Road Dynamics Inc. (IRD) and is also involved in the deployment and integration of intelligent transportation technologies in worldwide markets.

 Michael Mueller has vast experience in financial management and accounting, having led global organizations through complex matters such as restructuring work across industry and government.
 He also has extensive board experience, notably as the Chairman and Director of the Board of Smart Technologies Inc., and as Director of Hydro One Inc. Mr. Mueller is from Windsor, holds an honours degree in commerce and received an honorary doctorate of laws from the University of Windsor.